haichao-yu/learn-design-patterns/README.md

 ## Builder
 - When piecewise object construction is complicated, you can provide an API fo doing it succinctly.
-- A builder is a separate component for building an object.
+- Builder is a separate component for building an object.
 - You can either give builder a constructor or return it via a static function.
 - To make builder fluent, return `this`.
 - Different facets of an object can be built with different builders working in tandem via a base class.